Welcome to the new

 The Bunbury Village Day committee needs some new members to volunteer.
 Organizing the Day in June each year requires a bit of time but you can choose how much and what you would like to contribute.
 Some offer their time on the day to help with the bar, tickets or on the BBQ, some come on the previous day to help us layout the field and put up tents and move furniture.
 Others are able to take on responsibility for the longer term organisation of the day, contacting local groups who participate, booking events and equipment.
 We have several experienced members who can support and advise new supporters.

-The AGM is this Tuesday at the Nags Head at 7:30.
+The next meeting is on Tuesday, February the 12th at the Nags Head at 7:30.

 Come and find out more – no commitment at this stage.
 If you can’t come but would like more information contact me at firstname.lastname@example.org